Who Are We?

 Ferst Readers "strengthens entire communities by providing children and their families with quality books and useful literacy resources at home during the earliest and most critical stage of development."
 Ferst Readers wants every child to have the best start in life - and nothing helps a baby's brain develop more than exposure to rich language and loving interactions.
 The key is having books in the home and being read to - right from birth.
 Our vision is "to create better learners, brighter futures, and stronger communities by giving every child under five access to quality books in the home."

 What Do We Do?

-Ferst Readers was founded in 1999 to address the growing problem of children from low-income communities entering kindergarten without basic early literacy skills and school readiness, a preventable problem that has far-reaching impacts throughout students’ lives.
+Ferst Readers was founded in 1999 to address the growing problem of children, many from from low-income communities, entering kindergarten without basic early literacy skills and school readiness, a preventable problem that has far-reaching impacts throughout students’ lives.
 The recipe for early school success is simple: start school with strong literacy skills.
 Ferst Readers’s recipe for encouraging early literacy development is even simpler.
-Ensure that children have developmentally-appropriate books in their home and provide parents with supportive material that reinforces the importance of early learning and encourages them to read frequently with their children.
+Ensure children have developmentally-appropriate books in their home and provide parents with resources that support them in their role as their child's first teacher.

 Why Is Our Program Important?

 - 61% of low-income families do not have a single book suitable for a child.

 - The single most significant factor influencing a child’s early educational success is an introduction to books and being read to at home prior to beginning school.

 - Children who have not already developed some basic literacy practices when they enter school are three to four times more likely to drop out in later years.